Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 for me; and if it helps me professionally, all the better.

 With that, I started learning math sometime in 2010.
 A few hours every week.
-That went on for about 3 months.
-After that, sometime in 2012, I read a post by Steve Yegge, titled [Math Every Day][Math-Every-Day] and decided to try that strategy.
-I tried giving at least half an hour everyday to math.
-Considering that I was giving too much time to my job, this didn't work out and after a few weeks, I was back to no-math.
+That petered out in about 3 months.
+After that, sometime in 2012, I read a post by Steve Yegge, titled
+[Math Every Day][Math-Every-Day] and decided to try that strategy.
+At least half an hour everyday for math.
+Considering that I was giving too much time to my job, this too was ill fated and after a few weeks, I was back to no-math.
 And there were several occasions when I took up math on a weekend thinking that I would do it every weekend.
 After one or two weekends, it just never happened.

 The single biggest factor that was getting in the way was the fact that I was trying to dive head first into math.
 Doing a lot of